Azure/avdaccelerator/workload/docs/getting-started-custom-image-build.md

-# Getting Started - Custom image build - Deployment
+# Getting Started - Custom Image Build Deployment

+Welcome to the Custom Image Build Deployment guide!
+This guide will walk you through the process of deploying a custom image build solution for your Azure Virtual Desktop environment.
+By following these steps, you'll be able to create and deploy optimized and customized images for use with Azure Virtual Desktop.

 ## Prerequisites

-Prior to deploying the Custom Image Build solution, you need to ensure you have met the following prerequisites:
+Before you begin the deployment process, please ensure that you have met the following prerequisites:

+- <b>Subscription Requirements </b>:
+  - Access to the Azure Virtual Desktop shared services Azure subscription with owner permissions.
+  - The Microsoft.VirtualMachineImages resource provider must be registered in the subscription to be used for deployment.
-- It is recommended to have already deployed an ALZ architecture (not mandatory) from a template reference implementation available.
-See [Deploying Enterprise-Scale Architecture in your own environment](https://github.com/Azure/
+- <b>ALZ Architecture Deployment</b>: It is recommended (though not mandatory) to have already deployed an ALZ architecture using the template reference implementation available.
+You can find more information on deploying the ALZ architecture in your own environment at [Deploying Enterprise-Scale Architecture in your own environment](https://github.com/Azure/Enterprise-Scale)
-- If using an existing virtual network, the deployment will fail if the private endpoint or private link services network policies are enabled.
-See the following article on disabling them: [Disable private endpoint network policy](https://docs.microsoft.com/azure/private-link/disable-private-endpoint-network-policy) and [Disable network policies for Private Link](https://learn.microsoft.com/azure/private-link/disable-private-link-service-network-policy).
+- <b>Disable Private Endpoint Network Policies</b>: If you are using an existing virtual network,ensure that the private endpoint or private link services network policies are disabled.
+The deployment process will fail if these policies are enabled.
+You can find instructions on how to disable these policies in the following articles: [Disable private endpoint network policy](https://docs.microsoft.com/azure/private-link/disable-private-endpoint-network-policy) and [Disable network policies for Private Link](https://learn.microsoft.com/azure/private-link/disable-private-link-service-network-policy).
-- Virtual network subnet used for deployment, needs access to the following URLs:
+- <b>URL Access for Virtual Network Subnet</b>: The virtual network subnet used for deployment needs access to the following URLs:
   - https://raw.githubusercontent.com/The-Virtual-Desktop-Team/Virtual-Desktop-Optimization-Tool/main/Windows_VDOT.ps1
   - https://github.com/The-Virtual-Desktop-Team/Virtual-Desktop-Optimization-Tool/archive/refs/heads/main.zip

-### Subscription requirements

-- Access to the Azure Virtual Desktop shared services Azure subscription with owner permissions.
-- The [Microsoft.VirtualMachineImages](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider) resource provider must be registered in the subscription to be used for deployment.

 ## Planning